-The SEN register is managed by the SENCo and is available for reference on the School Drive under SEN. Reports written by other professionals are kept on iSAMs and in their personal files in the main office.
+The SEN register is managed by the SENCo and is available for reference on the School Drive under New teachers/SEN 2023/2024/ SEN Register

+Reports written by other professionals are kept on iSAMs/CPOMS/ and on the Drive under Teachers/New Teachers/SEN 2023/24/ Specialist Reports and in their personal files in the main office and SENco office.
 The SENCo will ensure that all staff are familiar with the SEN Register and the identified strategies for learning in relation to the pupils they teach.